Do I need to register entry?

 Can I bring my own equipment?

-Yes, you are welcome to bring your own equipment. and anything you dont have we can supply
+Yes, you are welcome to bring your own equipment!
+Anything you don't have, we can supply for the best fishing experience.

-How much experience do I need to go fly fishing in Taupo?
+Do I need experience to go fly fishing in Taupō?

-You don't need any experience to go fly fishing with Chris Jolly Outdoors - our guides will teach you everything you need to know.
-Whether you’re an experienced fisherman looking to catch a trophy trout, or a beginner wanting to learn the basics of fly fishing we have an adventure for you.
+You don't need any experience to go fly fishing with Chris Jolly Outdoors.
+Whether you’re an experienced fisherman looking to catch a trophy trout, or a beginner wanting to learn the basics of fly fishing, we have an adventure for you.

-The Tongariro River is a beautiful, Class II-III river located in the North Island of New Zealand.
-The river offers great fly fishing for trout and has been rated one of the top 10 fly fishing destinations in the world.
+Our guided river rafting trips are on the beautiful Tongariro River, near Tūrangi.
+The river offers great fly fishing for trout, rated one of the top 10 fly fishing destinations in the world.
 Rafting down the Tongariro is a great way to experience the beauty of this river and its surroundings.

 What is the maximum group size?

-We can accommodate groups of all sizes, talk to us about the individual requirements we can tailor a trip to suit you.
-Whether you're looking for a challenging fight on the Tongariro River or a relaxing day on a smaller stream, we can provide an adventure that's perfect for you.
+We can accommodate groups of all sizes, contact us about your group's requirements and we can tailor a trip to suit you.

 What kind of equipment do I need for fly fishing?

-Our guiding rate includes all required gear such as Rods, reels, waders, boots, flies and leaders.
-Summer: Rods 5-7 wt, 9 or 10 ft.
-Breathable waders or wet wading if the conditions are right.
-Rubber-soled boots, with plastic studs if necessary.
-Winter: Rods 6-8 wt.
-9-10 ft.
-Foul weather gear, such as a good, waterproof fishing jacket, wool layers, winter hat, and gloves.
-Please note- No felt-soled boots!!
+Our guided trips includes all required gear such as rods, reels, waders, boots, flies and leaders.
+If you'd like to bring your own kit we recommend: In summer bring 5-7 wt rods (9 or 10 ft), breathable waders or wet wading if the conditions are right, rubber-soled boots, with plastic studs if necessary.
+In winter bring 6-8 wt. rods 9-10 ft, bad weather gear, such as a waterproof fishing jacket, wool layers, winter hat, and gloves.
+Please note- No felt-soled boots!
 Felt soles are banned in New Zealand.

 Can I bring my own food and drink on the trip?